huggingface/blog/patchtsmixer.md

  ## Configure the PatchTSMixer model

- The settings below control the different components in the PatchTSMixer model.
+Next, we instantiate a randomly initialized PatchTSMixer model with a configuration.
+The settings below control the different hyperparameters related to the architecture.
   - `num_input_channels`: the number of input channels (or dimensions) in the time series data.
 This is automatically set to the number for forecast columns.
   - `context_length`: As described above, the amount of historical data used as input to the model.